Hourly Rates

 Accuracy and Disclaimer

-Litigation budgets are estimates based on projected hours and current rates.
-Actual costs depend on case complexity, opposing counsel strategy, court rulings, and settlement dynamics.
-This tool is for planning purposes only and does not constitute legal or financial advice.
-Consult your attorney for matter-specific budget guidance.
+Litigation budget estimates are based on projected hours, billing rates, and cost assumptions entered by the user.
+Actual costs depend on case complexity, opposing counsel strategy, court scheduling, settlement dynamics, and factors that cannot be predicted at the outset of litigation.
+Budget figures are for planning and client communication purposes only.
+This calculator does not constitute legal advice.
+Consult an experienced litigator for matter-specific budget guidance.

 Conclusion